Earn both your bachelor's and master's in five years in this pastoral studies program.

 Messiah has three distinct parts: prophecy, passion and resurrection.
 The solos and choruses of each section reflect the emotions identified by listeners: anticipation and comfort, grief and pain, and hope and victory.

-Written in a few weeks’ time, the oratorio Messiah had its first performance in April 1742 in Dublin.
+Written in a few weeks’ time, Messiah had its first performance in April 1742 in Dublin.
 It is fair to say that portions of this music have been performed in nearly all parts of the world.
 While Scripture bears truth whether in musical form or otherwise, the actual music has been a source of academic rigor and fulfillment for centuries of musicians.

 This commemorative CD set captures the best live performances from our 65 years singing Handel’s Messiah.
 We believe what we are singing, and worship through it.
 It is our prayer that you would worship with us.